 Benefits for Military-Connected Individuals

 The Community Connections projects were intended to use the creative and healing benefits of the arts to promote health and wellness among service members and veterans as well as their families and caregivers.
-As part of the Community Connections Projects Study, community arts providers, as well as the participants, identified four primary outcomes for military-connected individuals as described below.
+As part of the Community Connections Projects Study, community arts providers, as well as the participants, identified four primary outcomes for targeted military-connected individuals as described below.

 Improved Mental Health or Quality of Life